 For many, Scarlet from Silent Hill: Homecoming also qualifies— not necessarily due to difficulty, but because numerous copies of the game have a bug that makes the fight Unwinnable.

-Ōkami', as soon as you enter the frigid tundra that is Kamui, you are faced with a mysterious man in a mask...
+As soon as you enter the frigid tundra that is Kamui, you are faced with a mysterious man in a mask...
 Oki.
-He's definitely the hardest boss fight in the main game, for one thing that attack where he shoots ice shards at you is tricky to dodge.
+He's definitely the hardest boss fight in the main game, especially his attack where he shoots ice shards at you that is tricky to dodge (and if you're frozen, you're so vulnerable you can't even pause).
 And when you finally get his health down to zero, he goes One-Winged Angel by turning into a wolf!
-You've dealt with canine warriors before, but none of them can create copies of themselves, throw bigger ice shards at you, or hit you with a BFS!!
+You've dealt with canine warriors before, but none of them can create copies of themselves that can tag-team, throw bigger ice shards at you, or hit you with a BFS!
+Also, while you can block said sword swings with a sub-reflector, even if you get the timing right you can't perform the Izuna Drop counter-attack on Oki... for some reason.

 Ultra Mega Mega Man, the final boss of the South Park FPS for the Nintendo 64 and PlayStation.
 Once you get its health down, it starts healing and it's very hard to stop it.